How to submit your thesis

 2. Contact Graduate School

 We would like to know beforehand if you plan on submitting your thesis or not.
 That is why we always have a deadline for notifying a couple of weeks before submission.
-The easiest way to do this is to email master [at] sam [dot] lu [dot] se.
+You can do this by filling out an online form by the deadline.
+These forms will be posted here on our website one month before any given submission.

 The notification is not binding, i.e. you can still submit even if you did not notify and vice versa.
 Your notification helps us plan for the examination seminars.
 Also, if you notify you will be on our email list and thus receive necessary information about submission, so please let ut know!